History of Reba McEntire in Timeline

 1979: Release of Out of a Dream

-In 1979, Reba McEntire's second studio album, Out of a Dream, was produced by Jerry Kennedy and released.
-The album's cover of Patsy Cline's "Sweet Dreams" became her first top 20 hit as a solo artist.
+In 1979, Reba McEntire's second studio album, Out of a Dream, was produced by Jerry Kennedy and included her first top-20 solo hit, a cover of Patsy Cline's "Sweet Dreams".

 Loading Video...

-In 1980, Reba McEntire formed her own band, including her sister Susie and brother Pake McEntire, and hired a new manager.
-Also in 1980, "(You Lift Me) Up to Heaven" became her first top ten hit on the country songs chart and was included on her third studio album, Feel the Fire, which was released in October.
+By 1980, Reba McEntire had formed her own band, including her siblings Susie and Pake.
+In 1980, "(You Lift Me) Up to Heaven" became her first top-10 hit on the country songs chart.

 Loading Video...